Judeadeniji/dictionary-web-app-v2-with-rc-extended/README.md

-# Frontend Mentor - Dictionary web app solution
+# Dictionary web app solution

 This is a solution to the [Dictionary web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/dictionary-web-app-h5wwnyuKFL).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+I've taken this Frontend Mentor app to be the perfect fit as a proof of concept for RC-Extended

 ## Table of contents